davidcole1977/web-development-katas/rating-widget-kata.md

 ## Step 1: `getRating()` and fixture set up / tear down

 The HTML for the rating widget will look like this.
-It uses radio inputs (for potential non-javascript compatibility), but has been coded using data attributes in such a way that you could easily use just about whatever HTML tags you like as long as you use the data attributes correctly – the data attributes should be the only hooks your Javascript needs.
+It has been coded using data attributes in such a way that you could easily use just about whatever HTML tags you like as long as you use the data attributes correctly – the data attributes should be the only hooks your Javascript needs.

 ```xml
 <div data-myrating-key="human-nature" data-myrating-rating="1" data-myrating-role="container">